AT&T Performing Arts Center: Programming and resident companies

 The AT&T Performing Arts Center provides homes for five resident companies: the Dallas Opera, Dallas Theater Center, Texas Ballet Theater, Dallas Black Dance Theatre, and Anita N. Martinez Ballet Folklorico.
 In addition, the center will also produce original programming and partner with local and national organizations to present a wide range of cultural performances, including music, dance, Broadway shows, concerts and lectures.
 SHN consults with the center on its Broadway series.

 In its inaugural 2009–2010 season at the center hosted more than 500 performances, including four world premieres, with performers Billy Crystal, Frank Langella, Hilary Swank, tenors José Carreras and Ben Heppner, jazz greats Ramsey Lewis, Al Jarreau and many others.

 History

 Fundraising

 The initial campaign began in 2000 with a goal of raising $275 million including forty gifts of $1 million.
 Only $18 million of the total budget for the project was publicly funded (more than 93% of funding coming from private sources).

-In 2002, funding surpassed $100 million.
-By groundbreaking in 2005 campaign totals exceeded $200 million, including 80 gifts of $1 million or more.
-In August 2007, the center raised its 100th gift of $1 million or more, the first campaign for cultural facilities in the history of the United States to do so.

-In January 2008, total campaign funding passed the $275 million goal, and the Board of Directors voted to increase the goal to $338 million, adding a second parking garage and other improvements to the center's venues.

-By August 2008, campaign funding surpassed $326 million—the largest capital campaign for cultural facilities in the history of Dallas and the most successful project of its kind in American history.
-The board increased the goal to $354 million, and as of May 2009 had raised $335 million.
+In January 2008, campaign funding reached $275 million.

 The two largest gifts came earlier in the campaign: $42 million from Margot and Bill Winspear in 2002 and $20 million from Dee and Charles Wyly and Cheryl and Sam Wyly in 2004.
 The third largest gift was given in September 2008: a $15 million gift from Sammons Enterprises, Inc. in honor of Elaine D. and Charles A. Sammons.